 Bedroom tax unfairness in Newcastle Admin March 26, 2013 Tony Posts 2 Comments Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) Related ← Chi calls on Ministers to get a grip of cyber security Workfare vote in House of Commons → 2 thoughts on “Bedroom tax unfairness in Newcastle” Debbie Tomkies March 27, 2013 at 5:52 pm Such a terrible position for one so young and clearly with so much promise.
 I hope you are at least able to point this person in the direction of some support even if we can’t overturn the hideous bedroom tax.
 Reply Jan Shortt March 28, 2013 at 2:27 pm Thank you for posting this and making everyone aware of this young man’s plight.
 It is heartbreaking to read his story and as a young person who hasn’t had a decent start in life, trying so hard to make something of himself, it is good that you are there to stand up for him.
 I thought these were the people the ConDems wanted to help!
 But then they are all a bunch of millionaires who don’t have a clue what life is like for the working class.
 Building private homes will not solve the problem of having places for people who want to downsize to live.
 Being on the property ladder isn’t the be all and end all of life – a place to live that you can afford is all anyone would wish for.
 The same amount of money should be put into social housing – built for the needs of the population wanting it.
 Again, thank you for raising awareness of this young man’s situation and I hope it can be resolved.
 I wish him well.
 Reply Leave a Reply Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment * Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.